Back to main site

 Tanzania

-The trend of introducing social media taxes in Africa warrants concern.
-There appears to be a misnomer that states can wilfully ignore their obligation to respect, protect and promote the right to freedom of expression in pursuit of economic gain.
+This trend of introducing social media taxes and licensing and registration regulations in Africa warrants concern, notably the implication that states’ obligations to respect, protect and promote the right to freedom of expression can be traded off in pursuit of economic gain.
 The ACHPR, civil society actors, and affected individuals should continue to speak out against these trends.
-Litigation, policy reform and advocacy strategies need to be urgently adopted to re-route the current trajectory away from increased reliance by states on social media taxes.
+Litigation, policy reform and advocacy strategies need to be urgently adopted to re-route the current trajectory away from increased reliance by states on social media taxes, as well as from burdensome obligations on bloggers and journalists.

 Footnotes